District of Columbia Laws and Incentives

 Utility Electric Vehicle Supply Equipment (EVSE) Program Authorization

 The District of Columbia Public Service Commission (Commission) may consider applications by electric utilities to promote transportation electrification through EVSE ownership or other related programs and incentives.
 The Commission may approve applications that it finds are in the public interest and consistent with the District’s commitment to greenhouse gas emissions reductions.
-(Reference District of Columbia Law L22-0257, 2019, and District of Columbia Code 50-721)
+(Reference District of Columbia Code 50-721)

 Emissions Reduction Plan for Transportation Network Companies

 By February 1, 2022, and every two years thereafter, each private vehicle-for-hire company must develop a greenhouse gas emissions reduction plan, including actionable proposals to reduce emissions, and submit it to the District of Columbia Public Service Commission.
 Plans must include strategies to increase the proportion of vehicle-for-hire drivers with zero emission vehicles (ZEVs) and to increase the proportion of vehicle miles completed by ZEVs relative to total vehicle miles traveled.
-(Reference District of Columbia Law L22-0257, 2019, and District of Columbia Code 50-721)
+(Reference District of Columbia Code 50-721 and 50-741)

 Autonomous Vehicle (AV) Study

-By July 1, 2019, the District Department of Transportation (DDOT) and other District of Columbia (DC) agencies were to make publicly available a study that evaluates and makes recommendations regarding the effects of AVs on DC's economy, revenue, infrastructure, environment and public health, public safety, disability community, and transportation.
+The District Department of Transportation (DDOT) and other District of Columbia (D.C.) agencies must publish a study with recommendations regarding the effects of AVs on D.C.'s economy, revenue, infrastructure, environment and public health, public safety, disability community, and transportation.
 The study must also evaluate the need for and use of AV data.
-(Reference District of Columbia Act 22-442, 2018 and District of Columbia Code 50-2353.01)
+(Reference District of Columbia Code 50-2353.01)

 Alternative Fuel Vehicle and Infrastructure Support